 Our parents had never gotten along.
 When there wasn’t tension and an uncomfortable silence between them, there were loud words and cries in the night, and tears and bruises in the mornings.
 I was honestly elated by the news of their divorce.
 We children were all grown and gone by this time, and Mama threw herself into her faith, into the arms of Jesus, and into her counseling, which she often did pro bono.
-She got rid of a lot of stuff then–both materially and emotionally.
+She was 63.
+She got rid of a lot of stuff then.
 A few years after that, she sold her house, pocketed the commission, and moved on to start over, again.

 And this is maybe the greatest contradiction to me of my mother’s entire life.
 While outspoken in the community and in her friendships and with her children, she was a wet noodle with Daddy, the consummate Christian Woman Doormat empowering the Beast He Became.
 I know this to be true because I witnessed it but also because for a long time, I thought this behavior was healthy, even pleasing to God.
 But disrespect never pleases God, whether it’s of yourself or someone else.
 I am still recovering from the wounds of their mutual disrespect.
 (For the story of how God entered Daddy’s life and made him a Beauty, see my post “The Second Chance.”)

 After their divorce, she began to replace the doormat on her back with a combat boot on her foot.
 Cracks appeared in the veneer of this gracious Southern Lady.
 She became more and more demanding of her rights.
 She went to the mat again with the HOA to have a window moved in her living room wall that she’d discovered was off by a few inches from the original plan.
 She won the battle, but spent a cold week of late winter while they yanked it out and replaced it.
 I don’t think she had any friends left in the HOA after that.